The Duchess chose a Catherine Walker ensemble for today’s afternoon activities in Stockholm. Below, you see the dress.

 15 additional members of Sweden’s royal court were expected to attend the luncheon.
 There were not many pictures released, this is another of the formal photos taken at the Palace.

 Following lunch Victoria, Kate, William and Daniel headed to the Nobel Museum.
-Here you see them leaving the Palace.

 A video from Kensington Palace.